html-graph/html-graph.github.io/content/features/connectable-ports.md

 ## Connectable Ports

-In some cases, providing users with interactive graph modification functionality is essential.
+In some use cases, providing users with interactive graph modification functionality is essential.
 Part of this functionality is the ability to add new connections to the graph.

 <a href="/use-cases/connectable-ports/" target="_blank" aria-label="Connectable ports">